 - Attend any necessary production meetings.
 This is your chance to bring up any concerns and further discuss things.
 You will usually go over the entire schedule and discuss every day of shooting with all the keys present.
 Bring up anything that is a concern to you, discuss extra time for cable runs, more man power, special rigging, anything that you think will make your life on the day easier or anything production or other departments need to be aware of.

-The Tech Scout
+The Tech Scout as a Gaffer

 Tech Scouting is a very important process for any department in the prep stage for a project, especially lighting. it is very important that the gaffer attends all tech scouts.
 The tech scout is your opportunity to get an idea of how and where the scenes will play out, ask questions and coordinate with other departments or crew members.